alestrunda/alestrunda-gatsby/src/works/vocabulary-scholar.md

 Educational app for learning english dictionary.
 Consists of three parts - web app (react), mobile app (react native, Android only) and server part (node.js, mongodb, REST API).

+Made for my bachelor's thesis, graded A so I suppose it was quite fine.

+You can use it to, it's available as native app for mobile (Android only) and web app in web browser.

 <a href="https://vocabulary-scholar.herokuapp.com/">Web app (EN)</a>

 <a href="https://play.google.com/store/apps/details?id=cz.alestrunda.vocabularyscholar">Mobile app (EN) on Google Play</a>